marufromhell/ghscraper/README.md

 Has 2 scripts
 # massclone.py
 args:
+- -t, your PAT token(not required unless cloning 50+ repos or encountering errors)
 - -u, specifys github username
 - --exclude-non-github, ignores git name in commit logs.
 - --allow-forks, fork repos are auto removed, because they likely have no personal data